MacPass/MacPass/README.md

 ##Dowload

-Since github now provieds a release feature, I'm trying to upload binaries on all the tags I create along the way.
+Since github now provides a release feature, I'm trying to upload binaries on all the tags I create along the way.
-Use it with caution, it's unfinished finished.
+Use it with caution, it's unfinished.
+Really!

 All releases can be found at [Github](https://github.com/mstarke/MacPass/releases) are server from Github.